itspriddle/recipes.priddle.xyz/recipes/Buffalo Chicken Garbage Bread.txt

 ## Directions

-Preheat oven to 425°.
-Mix chicken and ½ cup buffalo sauce.
+Preheat oven to 425° F. Mix chicken and ½ cup buffalo sauce.
 On a well floured surface, spread pizza dough into a rectangular shape.
 Add ranch dressing and remaining buffalo sauce and spread across dough.
 Add chicken, then top with mozzarella and cheddar cheese.
 Roll the dough like a pinwheel until you reach the end.
-Make sure to tuck the ends into the middle so it doesn’t ooze out while cooking.
+Make sure to tuck the ends into the middle so it doesn't ooze out while cooking.
 Spray baking sheet with light coat of non stick cooking spray.
 Place garbage bread on pan and bake 20-25 minutes.
 Let rest 5 minutes after removing from oven.